awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_invites.md

 ## Sending invitations to AWS accounts<a name="orgs_manage_accounts_invite-account"></a>

 To invite accounts to your organization, you must first verify that you own the email address associated with the management account\.
-For more information, see [Email address verification](orgs_manage_org_create.md#about-email-verification)\.
-After you verify your email address, complete the following steps to invite accounts to your organization\.
+After you have verified your email address, complete the following steps to invite accounts to your organization\.

 **Minimum permissions**
 To invite an AWS account to join your organization, you must have the following permissions: